How to Get the Most Money For Your Trade-in Car

 6) Restore Foggy or Blemished Headlights

 Faded headlights make a vehicle look old and worn.
 If your headlight lenses are foggy and scratched, you can typically restore them without expensive replacement.
-There are several home remedies to fix faded headlights.
+Several home remedies can fix faded headlights.
 A quick search on the Internet will bring up several solutions, such as using toothpaste to clean up your headlights to get you through the trade-in process.

 7) Replace All Interior and Exterior Broken Light Bulbs